 The City of Boston, an international center of learning with its many schools, colleges, technical institutions, and universities, along with its museums, conservatories and art institutions, provides exciting opportunities for institutional cooperation which enhance curricular choices for students.
 Wentworth takes a leading position in developing meaningful academic programming with area institutions.

 Wentworth is developing strategic partnerships through articulation agreements with other educational institutions that facilitate access to higher education and enrich the educational experiences for students.
-Articulation agreements were signed recently with:
+The Institute has program level articulation agreements with:

 New Hampshire Community Technical College - Manchester (NHCTC-Manchester)

 Wentworth Institute of Technology and the New Hampshire Community Technical College-Manchester (NHCTC-Manchester) developed an articulation agreement that allows NHCTC-Manchester students who complete their associate degree in Interior Design to transfer to Wentworth‘s Facilities Planning & Management baccalaureate degree program.
 Policies and details of the agreement are available in the admissions office.